-We are Manufacturers SERVICE AGENTS for Project & Thorens turntables & an Ortofon cartridge centre.
+Manufacturers SERVICE AGENTS for Project & Thoren’s & an Ortofon cartridge centre of excellence.

-We will repair any Turntable or old record player.
-We will modify and upgrade your deck, new tonearms etc.
+We can repair any Turntable or old record player.
+We can modify and upgrade your deck, with new tonearms, cartridges etc.

 We can fit your own tonearm and perform manufacturer upgrades/ re-wiring arms etc…just ask for a quote.